- Help care for and nurse injured monkeys back to health

 Breakfast, lunch and dinner is provided each day and generally consists of toast, cereal, juice and coffee(with eggs, bacon, muffins, and yoghurt on occasion) for breakfast, various ingredients for you to make your own sandwiches at lunchtime, and prepared meals in the evening that include pasta, rice, meat, and vegetable dishes.
 On Fridays the team usually drives to the local pub and restaurant for dinner (which isn’t included in the cost of your trip), although if you prefer you can stay at the centre and use the kitchen facilities to make your own food.
 On Saturdays you’ll get to enjoy a traditional South African braai (BBQ) around the fire with meat, pap, and sheba, and on Sundays you’ll get to learn to make your own South African potjie.
 Do let us know if you have any dietary requirements when booking – there are plenty of delicious options for veggies and vegans, and the team can cater for gluten-free diets and other dietary needs as long as you let us know ahead of your trip.

-You’ll need to arrange flights to Phalaborwa Airport, also known as Hendrik Van Eck Airport (PHW) to arrive on the first day of your trip.
+You’ll need to arrange flights to Hoedspruit Airport to arrive on the first day of your trip.
 Our friendly local team will meet you at the airport to drive you to your accommodation at the project.
-You may find you’ll need to get a connecting flight via Johannesburg.
+Transfers are automatically arranged to coincide with your flight arrival time.